fludim/docs/features.md

 <div id="nulliron-boots" class="info-hidden">
 <h3>Nulliron Boots</h3><hr>
 <p>Not very durable, give 2 armour points and 1 armour toughness.
-Protects the wearer from normal fall damage, will not be effective past a few hundred blocks though.</p>
+Protect the wearer from normal and even abnormal fall damage, but will not be effective in cases of ridiculous fall damage - past a few hundred blocks.</p>
 <h4>Added</h4><p>v0.1</p>
 <h4>How to obtain</h4><p>Crafted in the Ocular Forge from four nulliron ingots.</p>
 </div>